 Three years later, at the end of 2017, the hype has sobered.
 A few large companies like Alphabet or Amazon can bring IoT products to market with varying degrees of success, but especially medium-sized companies find it hard to convert the new opportunities into hit IoT products.
 What is the problem?
 Can remarkable results also be achieved with low risk and unusual methods like Lean UX?

 “Lean principles help to gain a foothold in the large field ‘Internet of Things’ by making human needs the starting point of each project.
 The complexity of IoT becomes manageable through sharply focused projects and continuous learning.
 This focus allows to gain groundbreaking insights early through methods like Rapid Prototyping.
-Early feedback is especially for haptic products.”
+Early feedback is especially important for haptic products.”

 Many medium-sized companies are not exclusively in the technology business, but have a product portfolio with a certain analog share that would require fundamentally new services and business models for the IoT.
 This demands not only an extreme ability to innovate, but also service and technology skills that were far less relevant only a few years ago and need to be refined now.

 High cost and an uncertain return on investment – with this outlook, getting into the IoT for many companies seems to be a plunge off a cliff into stormy seas.
 It is uncertain if the water under the waves is deep enough or if the landing on a coral reef will be very unpleasant.
 At the same time the desire to enter the IoT remains, as completely new markets and profits are to be expected.
 Plunge in – or not?